Train Your Horse's Mindset - Mini Course

 • Don’t move your feet!

-• This helps all horses to have an education that will help whomever handles your horse – it could be a vet, a farrier, someone in a hurry.; a new owner.
+• This helps set up all horses to understand the rope, regardless of who handles your horse – it could be a vet, a farrier, someone in a hurry; a new owner.
 You won’t always be there for your horse.

 • It helps with tying up and understanding feel.